UK-India to host first-of-its-kind National Policy roundtable

-Inspires national action in one of the most under-serviced areas of action on violence against women.
+The national roundtable is part of a UK-India initiative that inspires action in one of the most under-serviced areas of work on violence against women.

 Sir Dominic Asquith KCMG, British High Commissioner to India said: